strace - trace system calls and signals

 in 1992, Branko's work was based on Paul's strace 1.5 release from

-second release of strace for Linux, added many of the features of
+2.5 for SunOS with the second release of strace for Linux, added many

-the automatic configuration support.
-In 1995 he ported strace to Irix
+support.
+In 1995 he ported strace to Irix (and became tired of

 Beginning with 1996, strace was maintained by Wichert